peterbreslin/satellite-tracker/README.md

 # satellite-tracker
-Tracking artifical mega-constellations (like Starlink) using their TLE sets.
+Tracking artifical mega-constellations (like Starlink) using their TLE sets + predicting their trajectories.